Social inertia: In romantic relationships

-Some psychological studies have shown that premarital cohabitation (living together before marriage) is associated with an decreased risk of divorce, and this has been termed the cohabitation effect.
+Some psychological studies have shown that premarital cohabitation (living together before marriage) is associated with an increased risk of divorce, and this has been termed the cohabitation effect.
 Researchers believe that one reason for this effect is that living together increases the inertia of the relationship – i.e. the likelihood that a couple will continue to stay together vs. break up.
 Inertia in cohabiting couples occurs because living together imposes constraints on a relationship (a shared lease, etc.) that make relationships harder to end.
 Therefore, a cohabiting couple may stay together even if they are not compatible.
 Because living together represents an ambiguous form of commitment compared with marriage, cohabiting may not increase the levels of dedication in either partner.
 Partners may "slide" into marriage through cohabitation instead of making a firm decision to commit to each other, leading to problems in the marriage in the future.

 However, the research on whether higher divorce rates are due to the cohabitation effect are mixed.
 For example, researchers have found that the relationship between cohabitation and divorce also depends on factors such as when the couple was married (for example, marriages which take place after 1996 do not show the cohabitation effect), their race/ethnicity, and their marriage plans at the time of cohabitation.
 Other studies have found that what has been called the cohabitation effect is entirely attributable to other factors.